My name is Yeti. Yankee echo tango india.

 I forgot about that.
 Superman used to fly around the earth a couple of times and arrive before he left.
 Neat trick.

 " Future ages will wonder at us, as the present age wonders at us now.
 We do not need the praises of a Homer, or of anyone else whose words may delight us for the moment, but whose estimation of facts will fall short of what is really true.
-For our adventurous spirit has forced an entry into every sea and into every land; and everywhere we have left behind us everlasting memorials of good done to our friends or suffering inflicted on our enemies. "- written - voted for by Red1263, BIG.AL.ONE
+For our adventurous spirit has forced an entry into every sea and into every land; and everywhere we have left behind us everlasting memorials of good done to our friends or suffering inflicted on our enemies. "- written - voted for by Red1263, Slash

 If I may share some thoughts...

 It's likely quite difficult to impossible for B to discern whether A truly believes their demeanour innocent, or is versed in manipulation promoting such an appearance, unless B is skilled in detection or has specific knowledge of A's tells.
 Either way, it might not make much of a difference.
 A was informed their behaviour was impacting B negatively, and elected to alter B's perspective rather than their own conduct to respect B's boundaries (in accord with the accusation).
 This could be fine for small things, evolving as a person, yet B questioning their sanity indicates a profound concussion from matching their inner beliefs (for what is proper) with the proffered truth.
 The insane don't question their sanity.

 Nevertheless, in time it may be possible to come to terms with this.
 Painful, most likely.
 Needs good reasoning to fight for it.
 In other situations, I'd describe it as a "deadlock": either of 'concrete' nature, such as marriage, mutual children, family, reliance (professional, monetary); or emotional, essentially accepting some negativity for greater benefit, which oft involves no small amount of fear of change.